Scholarships, Fellowships, and Research Funding

 Apply: No application necessary

 Department of History Student Research/Travel FundsValue: varies

 Description: The History Student Research/Travel Funds are a combination of the Department’s support and four memorial awards; the Terrance L. Cameron Awards, the Hallett Research Awards, the Messer Canadian History Fund, and the Arthur Silver Morton Memorial Travel Scholarships.

 Eligibility: Eligible applicants include History MA and PhD students, as well as 4th year undergraduates from the following departments: Department of History, Department of Political Studies, Department of Archaeology and Anthropology, and the Department of Indigenous Studies.

 Apply: February 1.
 Please download and complete the History Research/Travel Awards Application.
 Submit completed applications, including a one-page itemized budget, to firstname.lastname@example.org.

-This competition is CLOSED while travel restrictions are in place.
 The U of S travel policy may be viewed here: https://covid19.usask.ca/info/travellers.php#USaskTravelPolicy

 Elizabeth and Cecil Kent Postdoctoral Fellowship